home-assistant/home-assistant.io/source/_integrations/binary_sensor.knx.markdown

   required: false
   type: string
 sync_state:
   description: Actively read the value from the bus.
-If `False` no GroupValueRead telegrams will be sent to the bus.
+If `False` no GroupValueRead telegrams will be sent to the bus. `sync_state` can be set to `init` to just initialize state on startup, `expire <minutes>` to read the state from the KNX bus when no telegram was received for \<minutes\> or `every <minutes>` to update it regularly every \<minutes\>.
+Maximum value for \<minutes\> is 1440.
+If just a number is configured "expire"-behaviour is used.
+Defaults to `True` wich is interpreted as "expire 60".
   required: false
-  type: boolean
+  type: [boolean, string, integer]
   default: True
 device_class:
   description: Sets the [class of the device](/integrations/binary_sensor/), changing the device state and icon that is displayed on the frontend.
   required: false
   type: string
-significant_bit:
-  description: Specify which significant bit of the KNX value should be used.
-  required: false
-  type: integer
-  default: 1
 reset_after:
   description: Reset back to OFF state after specified milliseconds.
   required: false